ibm-cloud-docs/satellite/storage-gcp-compute-persistent-disk-csi-driver.md

 If you no longer plan on using your persistent disk storage in your cluster, you can use the CLI unassign your cluster from the storage configuration.
 {: shortdesc}

 Note that if you remove the storage configuration, the driver is then uninstalled from all assigned clusters.
 Your PVCs, PVs, and data are not removed.
-However, you might not be able to access your data until you re-install the driver in your cluster again.
+However, you cannot access your data until you re-install the driver in your cluster again.
 {: important}

 ### Removing the Google Compute Engine storage configuration from the console